Can a Co-Signer or Guarantor Help You Get a Mortgage in New York?

 Poor or no credit

-A co-signer or co-applicant will not be able to help you if you are suffering from a low credit score or don't have any credit as lender typically use the lower of the two credit scores.
+A co-signer or co-applicant will not be able to help you if you suffer from a low credit score or don't have any credit, as lenders typically use the lower of the two credit scores.

-This a situation perhaps that is better suited for a guarantor to step in since they are basically guaranteeing the loan.
+Perhaps this site,uation I, is better suited for a guarantor to step in since they are guaranteeing the loan.

-However, using a guarantor with a low credit score is not a possibility as this is the number one requirement for a guarantor.
+However, using a guarantor with a low credit score is impossible as this is the number one requirement for a guarantor.

 If you have some debt but your co-applicant has significantly more, it may hurt your chances instead of helping.